alemart/encantar-js/docs/faq.md

 ### Can I grant that special permission to others?

 No. That is an additional permission only granted by the author of the library.
-Others may receive that additional permission by purchasing the Commercial Edition themselves.
+Others may receive that additional permission by purchasing the Professional Edition themselves.

+### Any limits on the number of applications, deployments, or end users?

+No, the license imposes no such limits.
+It's a great deal.

+### Does the license cover internal development, testing, and production?

+Yes.

+### I'm a large organization.
+Am I eligible for this proprietary edition?

+The Professional Edition is priced for individual creatives and small shops.
+While you are ineligible for this license, you may [request a separate license](contact.md) for your use case.

+### I work in an academic institution.
+Can I use this proprietary edition?

+The Professional Edition is priced for individual creatives and small shops.
+While your institution is ineligible for this license, we offer Academic Licenses [under request](contact.md), based on your use case.

+### What if I'm a non-profit organization?

+If you distribute your applications, and all their parts, as free and open-source software under the GPL, while also keeping the Watermark Notices, then you may use the [Free Edition](#which-edition-should-i-pick).
+Otherwise you must purchase a license, just like individuals doing non-profit works with the library.

 ### What if I'm making applications for clients?